safroalex/A2-ShellInstaller/README.md

 ## Usage as a Template

 This script can be used as a template for your own Bash-based automated installation and configuration.

+## License

+Apache License.
+For more information, see the [LICENSE](LICENSE) file.

+---

+For any questions or suggestions, feel free to reach out at `github::safroalex`.